kristinaa7/Pro-README-Creater/README.md

  Open Source License Info: https://opensource.org/licenses/MIT

 ## Questions
-If you have any questions, please feel free to reach out at d and d.
+If you have any questions, please feel free to reach out at example@live.com and github.com/example.